rspatial/terra/README.md

 And now, in R, install the packages.
 ```
-library(devtools)
-install.packages("raster")
-devtools::install_github("rspatial/terra")
+remotes::install_github("rspatial/terra")
 ```

-See the sf [instructions](https://github.com/r-spatial/sf) for installation on other linux systems.
+See the sf [instructions](https://github.com/r-spatial/sf) for installation on other linux systems --- and for possible updates/improvements on the above instructions.